-- 21. Abuse of the Discipline System - a.
-Failure by an Accused Student to comply with or respond to a notification to appear before the Dean of his or her School, Dean's representative and/or an official of the University, including, but not limited to, the Student Conduct Administrator, during any stage of a disciplinary proceeding.
-Failure to comply with or respond to a notice issued as part of a disciplinary procedure and/or failure to appear will not prevent the Dean or Dean's representative and/or an official of the University from proceeding with disciplinary action; - b.
-Falsification, distortion or misrepresentation of information in disciplinary proceedings: - c.
-Disruption or interference with the orderly conduct of a disciplinary proceeding; - d.
+- 21. Abuse of the Student Conduct Board or Administrator - a.
+Failure by an Accused Student to comply with or respond to a notification to appear before the Student Conduct Board or the Student Conduct Administrator during any stage of a disciplinary proceeding.
+Failure to comply with or respond to a notice issued as part of a Student Conduct procedure and/or failure to appear will not prevent the Student Conduct Board from reviewing the complaint;

+- b.
+Falsification, distortion or misrepresentation of information in Student Conduct proceedings; - c.
+Disruption or interference with the orderly conduct of a Student Conduct proceeding; - d.
 Filing an allegation known to be without merit or cause; - e.
-Discouraging or attempting to discourage an individual's proper participation in, or use of, the discipline system; - f.
-Influencing or attempting to influence the impartiality of a member of a disciplinary body prior to and/or during the disciplinary proceeding;

-- g.
-Harm, threat of harm, or intimidation either verbally, physically or written of a member of a disciplinary body prior to, during and/or after disciplinary proceeding; - h.
-Failure to comply with the sanction(s), condition(s) and/or restriction(s) imposed under this Student Code: - i.
-Influencing or attempting to influence another person to commit an abuse of the discipline system; or, - j.
-Retaliation against any person or group who files a Complaint of Misconduct in accordance with the Student Code or files a grievance under the applicable School grievance policy.
+Discouraging or attempting to discourage an individual's proper participation in, or use of, the Student Conduct system; - f.
+Influencing or attempting to influence the impartiality of a member of a Student Conduct Board prior to and/or during its proceeding; - g.
+Harm, threat of harm, or intimidation either verbally, physically or written of a member of a Student Conduct Board prior to, during and/or after its proceeding; - h.
+Failure to comply with the sanction(s), condition(s) and/or restriction(s) imposed under this Code or by a Student Conduct Board: - i.
+Influencing or attempting to influence another person to commit an abuse of the Student Conduct system; or, - j.
+Retaliation against any person or group who files a complaint accordance with the Code of Professional and Academic Conduct or files a grievance under the applicable institutional or School grievance policy.